zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/persistentvolumeclaim.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}APIGroup is the group for the resource being referenced.
+    <dd>APIGroup is the group for the resource being referenced.
 If APIGroup is not specified, the specified Kind must be in the core API group.
-For any other third-party types, APIGroup is required.{{% /md %}}</dd>
+For any other third-party types, APIGroup is required.</dd>

     <dt class="property-optional"
             title="Optional">